xcart/xcart-docs/_pages/kb_en/products/adding_products.md

 *   **Price**: The product price.

-*   **Market price**: The product price that shows the difference between the price offered in your store and the average price of the same product on the market.
-The field is added by the [Market Price](https://market.x-cart.com/addons/market-price.html "Adding products") module.
+*   **Market price**: This field is enabled by the [Market Price](https://market.x-cart.com/addons/market-price.html "Adding products") addon.
+It can be used to set a market product price showing the difference between the product price offered in your store and the average price of this product on the market.
+The market price is meant to show a customer how advantageous it is to order the product from your store.
+The market price is displayed next to the regular one on the product details page and in the product listing within a category.
+A sign showing the discount produced by the price difference is shown next to it to draw the attention of your site visitors.

 *   **Sale**: Use this to put the product on sale.